TheOdinProject/curriculum/javascript/organizing_your_javascript_code/project_restaurant_page.md

 1. Now remove everything inside `div#content` from the HTML (so you still have the `<header>` and `<nav>` with an empty `<div id="content">` below it) and instead create them by using JavaScript only, e.g. by appending each new element to `div#content` once the page is first loaded.
 Since we're all set up to write our code in multiple files, let's write this initial page-load function inside of its own module and then import and call it inside of `index.js`.

 1. Next, set up your restaurant site to use tabbed browsing to access the Contact and Menu pages.
-[Look at the behavior of this student solution](https://web.archive.org/web/20221024060550/https://eckben.github.io/bearysBreakfastBar/) for visual inspiration.
+Look at the behavior of this [student's live preview site](https://web.archive.org/web/20221024060550/https://eckben.github.io/bearysBreakfastBar/) for visual inspiration.

     1. Put the contents of each 'tab' inside of its own module.
 Each module will export a function that creates a div element, adds the appropriate content and styles to that element and then appends it to the DOM.